How important is temperature when you are Die Casting

 Temperature control is a critical factor in Die Casting.

-The Mechanical properties of the alloy, such as tensile and
+The mechanical properties of the alloy, such as tensile and

 yield strengths, are negatively affected by increased temperatures.